What Is Title Insurance?

 How title insurance works

-For example, the heir of a past owner could try to claim ownership of the property years after you’ve bought the home.
-This situation could take months to resolve in court — having an insurance policy can help you pay for the legal fees.
-According to the American Land Title Association (ALTA), the title industry paid $162.5 million in claims during the first three months of 2025.
+For example, an heir of a past owner might suddenly try to claim ownership of the property years after you’ve bought the home.
+These legal battles can take months to resolve in court, and having an insurance policy helps you pay for the fees.
+According to the American Land Title Association (ALTA), the title industry paid $336 million in claims during the first six months of 2025 alone.

 Title insurance vs. home insurance

-It’s important to note that title insurance is different from homeowners insurance.
-Title insurance only covers issues with the title.
+It’s important to note that title insurance is distinct from homeowners insurance.
+Title insurance only covers issues with the title and preexisting defects.
 It doesn’t cover damage to the home's physical structure or personal items lost during a covered event.
 You’ll have to purchase homeowners insurance separately.

 » MORE: Homebuying checklist